P

 Taking care of the Pocket Pitbull requires more than just the right foods and grooming.
 They have a few common health issues that they inherit from the parent breeds, which is why choosing the right rescue or breeder is necessary.

-Hypothyroidism is a major concern among any variation of Pitbull, leading to low hormone levels that cause weight gain and lethargy.
-Heart disease is inherited from the Patterdale Terrier, which often shows up in symptoms like coughing, weight loss/loss of appetite, fatigue, and difficulty sleeping or breathing.
+Hypothyroidism is a major concern among Pitbull-type breeds, leading to low hormone levels that cause weight gain and lethargy.
+Heart disease can also occur in Pocket Pitbulls, with symptoms like coughing, weight loss or loss of appetite, fatigue, and difficulty sleeping or breathing, but it is not specifically inherited from the Patterdale Terrier.

-Hip dysplasia can be a difficult issue for any Pitbull breed as well, which is more common in older dogs, though obesity can lead to a greater chance of it later in life.
+Hip dysplasia can be a difficult issue for any Pitbull breed as well.
+It is more common in older dogs, though obesity can lead to a greater chance of it later in life.
 Obesity can also put them at a greater risk of heart disease (which is mentioned above).

 Though these are the most common issues that mini Pitbulls face, their breeding will also play a role.
 Always learn as much as possible before deciding to rescue this adorable breed.